 Our resources include archives of archaeological finds from a variety of excavation and recording projects, an extensive library, and our own newsletter (Browsings).
 Much of this material is housed in our Archaeology Centre behind the Old Hall pub at Altrincham golf club on Altrincham Road.

 In normal circumstances we have regular evening meetings, field trips, excavations, day schools, courses, and other events.
 These are not normal times and the group has not be able to undertake any face-to-face meetings since March 2020.
 However, we hope to be able to open our Archaeology Centre are now closed for the foreseeable future.
-Instead we are asking STAG members and anyone interested in the archaeology of the south Trafford area and its environs to follow us online, where we shall be expanding our content over the next few weeks.
+Instead we are asking STAG members and anyone interested in the archaeology of the south Trafford area and its environs to follow us online.
+We continue to expand our website resources so please click back regularly.

-The current COVID-19 health crisis is hitting archaeology groups such as ours very hard.
+The continuing COVID-19 health crisis is hitting archaeology groups such as ours very hard.
 We hope to be able to undertake, once more, fieldwork, hold meetings, conferences, courses, walks, or do post-excavation research later in the year as restrictions allow.
 Like many voluntary heritage groups we still have a building to run (our display centre and headquarters), with bills to pay and maintenance to carry out.
 We need your help to make sure that STAG will still be here once the present difficulties are passed.
 If you are not already a member please consider joining.
 You membership will help us to continue to explore Trafford’s rich past.
-A 2019/2020 membership form can be downloaded from here:
+A 2021 membership form can be downloaded from here: